|Nutritional Guidelines (per serving)|

 - Optional: 1 cup toasted pecans or toasted coconut

-- Place one single layer of graham crackers in the bottom of a 9x13" baking pan.
+Place one single layer of graham crackers in the bottom of a 9 x 13-inch baking pan.
 Do not crumble the crackers, but leave them whole.
 You can fill in gaps with crackers broken in half if necessary.

 Spoon half of the pudding mixture over the crackers and spread evenly.

 Repeat with another layer of crackers and remaining pudding mixture.

 Cover the pan with plastic wrap and chill in the refrigerator for 30 minutes to set up a bit.